General Jean Ernest Beurmann

 Pronunciation:

 In February of 1809 Beurmann was sent to Spain to serve in the Army of Catalonia.
-Later that year he became chief of staff of a Westphalian division and he distinguished himself at the Siege of Girona when he took the convent of Saint-Denis and mounted the assault on the fort of Mont-Saint-Jean.
-In 1810 Beurmann was named chief of staff of the division of upper Catalonia and in 1811 he served at the combat of Figuières and then the Siege of Figuières.
+Later that year he became chief of staff of a Westphalian division and he distinguished himself at the siege of Girona when he took the convent of Saint-Denis and mounted the assault on the fort of Mont-Saint-Jean.
+In 1810 Beurmann was named chief of staff of the division of upper Catalonia and in 1811 he served at the combat before Figuières and then the siege of Figuières.
 He was promoted to général de brigade in October of 1811 and the next month he was appointed deputy chief of staff of the Army of Catalonia.
-At the end of the year Beurmann took command of a brigade in Quesnel's division and in April of 1812 he won at San Felice de Cudinas and Olot.
-Beurmann served at Casa Massana in November and then in 1813 he served on the route to Barcelona.
-In March of 1814 he was recalled to France to bring reinforcements and he joined Marshal Augereau and served at Limonest.
+At the end of the year Beurmann took command of a brigade in Quesnel's division.
+In January of 1812 he took the position of Calvaire while serving under Lamarque and then later that year he went on to win at San Felice de Cudinas.
+That April he won again, this time at Olot, and then in November he served at Casa Massana.
+In 1813 he served on the route to Barcelona.
+In March of 1814 Beurmann was recalled to France to bring reinforcements and he joined Marshal Augereau and served at Limonest.

 Bibliography